Leonardo8133/JungleDev/README.md

 > For Testing purpose, you can run a command for insert some data in your empty database.

-> Inside the terminal, run the command ` python manage.py shell < ArticlesApi/utils/pre_populate_database.py `
+> Inside the terminal, run the command:

+>  ` docker compose run app sh -c "python manage.py shell < ArticlesApi/utils/pre_populate_database.py" `

 > Once done, you can access the Django Admin with the (username: "admin", password: "admin") credentials.